 When deciding between Magento and WordPress for your online store, it's crucial to factor in your budget, technical expertise, and desired features and functionalities.

-#3 Themes & Templates
+#3 Themes & Design Customization

 Quick verdict: In terms of themes and templates, Magento has a relatively smaller selection and functionality than WordPress.